 Never attempt to store bruised produce long term!
 Onions, garlic, apples and pears are most susceptible.
 Not only will they break down quickly in storage if handled roughly, but they will affect everything touching ’em and everything their decaying juices come into contact with.
 When in doubt, take it to the kitchen for immediate consumption.

 This is precisely why you want to plant vegetables at the proper time!
-Healthy, vibrant plants don’t have decay traveling from stems into their root (unless packed tightly together in the their rows).
+Healthy, vibrant root vegetables don’t have decay traveling from stems into their root (unless packed tightly together in the their rows).
 If root vegetables (most likely among beets) have stem decay, painstakingly cut away (up to 1/2 inch deep) at the spots until you are certain decay has been removed.
 Pack in dirt and use up first.
-Storage life probably won’t be long!
+Storage life may be shorter.

 Cool Room Preserving Methods

 There are several ways to preserve vegetables in the cool room.
 If you have good ventilation, you can attempt to mix dry and humidity loving produce.
 However, be certain to separate them according to need!
 Don’t place onions directly above a bin of carrots layered in moist dirt!

 Check produce that loves a dry temperature regularly until you are satisfied they are not breaking down quicker because of moist soil in the same room.

 Overwintering Raw Fruits-fruit storage can be simple or you can complicate it.
 Everything depends upon how long a shelf life you wish for!